eschiavoni2/Employee-Tracker/README.md

 # Employee-Tracker

+# Description
-# An interface that makes it easy for for others to view and interact with information stored in databases.
+An interface that makes it easy for for others to view and interact with information stored in databases.

 ## Technologies used:
 - Node,